yktoo/yktoo.com/content/blog/posts/0519/index.en.md

 imageCredit: "Photo by Picnic."
 ---

-It's an unusual review today: I'm writing about my experiences with the fastest-growing online supermarket chain in the Netherlands—{{< a "https://picnic.app/" "Picnic" >}}—which has finally opened its virtual doors before me.
+It's an unusual review today: I'm writing about my experiences with the fastest-growing online supermarket chain in the Netherlands—[Picnic](https://picnic.app/)—which has finally opened its virtual doors before me.

 I've signed up for it a little more than a year ago and landed at the place **200+** on the waiting list at the moment.